 CALIK DENIM

 Calik Denim’s fabric offering is never short of instant bestsellers.
 ‘Fly Jean’, originally introduced in 2017 as a new line in the athlejean story, is devised to meet the end consumer’s needs such as comfort, exceptional flexibility, lightness and creamy softness.
 The concept also offers an authentic denim look and brightness.
-Thanks these features, ‘Fly Jean’ is forecast to remain one of the bestsellers for the upcoming season.
+Thanks to these features, ‘Fly Jean’ is forecast to remain one of the bestsellers for the upcoming season.

-Another growing customer demand is the 90s denim look n response to which Calik Denim launched a new fabric family named ‘Xavier’ under the ‘Denovated’ concept within its A/W19-20 Collection.
+Another growing customer demand is the 90s denim look, in response to which Calik Denim has launched a new fabric family named ‘Xavier’ under the ‘Denovated’ concept within its A/W19-20 Collection.
 This fabric family is predicted to be one of the bestsellers for the following season, too.
 Finally, with temperatures rising worldwide, customers are increasingly turning away from even lightweight skinny jeans.
 ‘Weaveland’, with its rustic and bohemian look, is perfect for loose fit jeans for men and women, as well as for dresses and skirts, and will be a top performer.

 http://calikdenim.com